TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/LOB_APP_REQUIREMENTS.md

 ### Use custom Views

+- Either extracted into `nib` files or drawing

 - **Up to 7 points**

 ### Use animations

+- Loading, showing, hiding

 - **Up to 6 points**

 ### Device APIs

-- Use four of the following device APIs:
+- Use two of the following device APIs:
   - Accelerometer
   - Camera
   - Compass